awsdocs/aws-doc-sdk-examples/workflows/s3_object_integrity/SPECIFICATION.md

-# Amazon S3 Object Lock Workflow - Technical specification
+# Amazon S3 Object Integrity Workflow - Technical specification

-This document contains the technical specifications for _Amazon S3 Object Lock Workflow_, a workflow scenario that showcases AWS services and SDKs.
+This document contains the technical specifications for _Amazon S3 Integrity Lock Workflow_, a workflow scenario that showcases AWS services and SDKs.
 It is primarily intended for the AWS code examples team to use while developing this example in additional languages.